JenisaRose/JenisaRose/README.md

 ## 🌸 Life Beyond Code

 <!-- EDIT: swap this out for whatever's true for you — hobbies, sport, volunteering, music, whatever you want people to know -->
-Outside of code, I'm into
+Outside of code, I'm into:
-🎸 Music · Guitar
+- 🎸 Music · Guitar
-🎮 Gaming · Anime
+- 🎮 Gaming · Anime
-👗 Fashion · College Fashion Club
+- 👗 Fashion · College Fashion Club
-🏆 Competitions · Team Events
+- 🏆 Competitions · Team Events
-✈️ Travel · Exploration
+- ✈️ Travel · Exploration

 > <!-- add a short personal line or quote here -->